jannec22/a_frequency_counter/README.md

   2. year of the snapshot (list available in [here](./segments.csv))
   3. day of the snapshot (list available in [here](./segments.csv))

-find_a_frequency.py takes optional argument:
+find_letter_frequency.py takes optional argument:
+  1. letter to finf frequency of
-  1. max source number to process (from segment)
+  2. max source number to process (from segment)

 get_random_internet_portion.sh outputs a list of randomly selected segments from the snapshot. if no year or day parameters given, random ones are choosen

-find_a_frequency.py reads segment urls from stdin and iterates on [max source number] of documents in them 1000 will be used if no [max source number given] it outputs the percentage frequency of a letter "a" in the given data set.
+find_letter_frequency.py reads segment urls from stdin and iterates on [max source number] of documents in them 1000 will be used if no [max source number given] it outputs the percentage frequency of a letter "a" in the given data set.